 ii) It is viewed and assessed by at least two members of staff.

-d) Objective Tests: Objective tests are moderated by the first marker reviewing the spread of marks achieved and considering whether calibration/ scaling might be required.
-Where a question has been answered correctly by very few students, it might be decided to ignore it.
+d) ’Standardized’ Assignments/Tests (i.e. problem set assignments, data analysis tasks etc. where there are correct answers to the set questions and therefore a high degree of regularity/uniformity in what students are asked to do and in the marking): Moderation of assignments of this kind takes the form of the first marker, in consultation with the module moderatior, reviewing the spread of marks achieved and considering whether calibration/scaling might be required.
+For instance, where a question has been answered correctly by very few students, it might be decided to ignore it.

-e) Capstone Projects/Extended Studies: Capstones are blind double marked (i.e. they are independently marked by two markers, neither of whom sees the comments of the other until afterwards).
+e) Capstone Projects/Extended Studies: Dissertations and Independent Essays are independently double-marked (i.e. they are marked by two markers, neither of whom sees the comments of the other until afterwards).
+Creative Writing Portfolios and dissertations where independent double-marking is not practical (SEL3405, Digital Exhibition; SEL3417, Digital Edition) are first- and second-marked.

 5. Selection of Samples for Moderation

 At Stage 1 any component worth 20% or more is moderated.
 At Stage 2/3/4, any component worth 30% or more will be moderated (unless the module is team taught or includes colleagues in the first year of appointment: in this is the case, components worth 20% or more are to be moderated).
-Samples of work for moderation should be selected so as to test the security of standards across the full marking range.
+Samples of work for moderation should be selected so as to confirm the standards across the full marking range. .
 Class borderlines are moderated.
-Work should also be moderated where a candidate fails to follow the rubric or is penalised for failing to answer the question.
-Externals will be sent:
+Work should also be moderated where a candidate fails to follow the rubric or is penalized for failing to answer the question.
+Externals will have access to all scripts on a module, with a list of recommended samples for review including details of:

 The highest and lowest marked scripts